 But alas, in the late 1990s, Congress forced the Navy to weigh anchor, leaving our workforce disbanded and, more seriously, left our disabled veterans stranded, forcing them to struggle with minimal health care providers in the veterans' health care system.
 For more than eight years after the demise of the Alameda Naval Air Station, the Veterans Affairs Department with the help of the Alameda County Veterans Affairs Commission has fought earnestly to turn a small part of the air station into a new home for a veterans outpatient clinic.
 Furthermore, men and women veterans who paid the ultimate price will have a columbarium for a final resting place.
 The VA has no doubt that Alameda Point stands ready to provide the space to build a new, up-to-date medical facility to honor the promises our government made to our veterans.
-New disciplines will be added to the medical treatment that our disabled veterans require, including dentistry, audiology and ambulatory surgery.
-The VA is ready to honor their commitment.

 Numbers speak for themselves -- more than 70,000 veterans make up the population of Alameda County, among them thousands of veterans who live in Alameda.
 And nine East Bay cities are also factored in the disabled veteran family.
 The numbers are growing with veterans returning from Iraq and Afghanistan.
 But these are not simply numbers -- they are living, breathing human beings, men and women who served their country with pride, honor and dignity.
 And now we wait patiently for the medical services we were promised when we entered the military -- never realizing that our wait for treatment may be longer than it took for us to complete our tours of duty.
 And if the nation asked us to serve our country once again, we would not hesitate to don our uniforms at a moment's notice.